Mindfulness: Taking Charge of Your Life

 Grosvenor T. Burnett

-Vallecitos Mountain Ranch
+Vallecitos Mountain Retreat Center

 Most of us live our lives on automatic pilot, entirely in our heads.
 Our minds are constantly wandering.
 We spend a lot of time and energy engaged in two deeply habituated past times: remembering the past and planning and organizing the future.
 We are frequently distracted, entangled in endless activity.
 We roam about being scorched by life.